Study Abroad Guide (PDF)

 Students who decide to withdraw from Smith's year-long programs in Florence, Geneva, Hamburg or Paris are not eligible to rescind their leave abroad.

-A students who withdraws from her study abroad program after the program has started is responsible for any nonrefundable fees and withdrawal fees charged by the study abroad program and may not return to Smith that semester if classes have already begun at Smith.
+A student who withdraws from her study abroad program after the program has started is responsible for any nonrefundable fees and withdrawal fees charged by the study abroad program and may not return to Smith that semester if classes have already begun.

 Student evaluations of study abroad programs